edxu96/RexNet/docs/PhD/README.md

 ### 4-2.
 Decision Making Framework for Prosumers

-The simulation time line can be summarized as follows.
+The simulation timeline can be summarized as follows.
 Some clients, like wind turbines in power systems, are endowed with prosumptions, the quantity of which are simulated with similar patterns to historical data.
 Because they don't know the precise quantity in advance, they will forecast based on their private up-to-date information, the processes of which are simulated as well.
 Once their forecasts update, they will convey differences to coordinators, who are obliged to react to it before gate closures.
 For the sake of privacy protections, high-resolution models of CPPs are known to corresponding coordinators only.
 Future outputs can be predicted from CPP models and planned inputs.
 Then, coordinators modify plans, participate in Rex and cooperate with clients.

 The decisions can be optimized by __receding horizon plan & order management (RHPO)__, which has similar structures to model predictive control problems. [rawlings2019model](#reference) After deciding trading volumes, coordinators have to manage __make-take decisions__ according to order flows, states of limit order books, [foucault2013market](#reference) and their private evaluations of their positions. __Position__ is the difference between the market total volumes and fundamental volumes.
 The precision of evaluations differs among prosumer.
 Quantities are discovered because informed prosumers communicate their high-value information by trading aggressively.
 Overall, the states of RexNet are changed instantaneously at separate time points when some coordinator submits order according to its RHPO instructions, making the discrete event simulation a reliable method.